-7 The Relation between Atmospheric Blocking and Extreme Weather Events in the context of Climate Change
+7 The relation between atmospheric blocking and extreme weather events in the context of climate change

 The relevance of extreme weather events for society may increase in the coming years, as regional changes in the magnitude and frequency of these events are expected due to global warming (Mitchell et al., 2006; Rahmstorf and Coumou, 2011; Coumou and Rahmstorf, 2012; Mitchell et al., 2016).
-Changes in the characteristics of several of these extreme events have already been detected in observations over the last decades (Folland et al., 2002; Sparks and Menzel, 2002; Rahmstorf et al., 2012), and are evident in climate projections for the near and distant future (Kjellstro" M et al., 2011; Branković et al., 2012).
+Changes in the characteristics of several of these extreme events have already been detected in observations over the last decades (Folland et al., 2002; Sparks and Menzel, 2002; Rahmstorf et al., 2012) and are evident in climate projections for the near and distant future (Kjellström et al., 2011; Branković et al., 2012).
 As blocking systems can trigger weather extremes, it is also of interest how blocking characteristics may change in the future and how these changes can in turn influence the occurrence and characteristics of surface extreme weather events.

-Future projections show generally a decrease in blocking frequency over the mid-latitudes, but there are hints for an increase in blocking duration (Sillmann and Croci-Maspoli, 2009).
-However, changes blocking occurrence cannot be generalized for the entire northern hemisphere, as there are strong regional differences.
-For example, the frequency and duration of Ural blocking is projected to increase under future climate conditions (Luo et al., 2018).
-In contrast, the frequency of blocking systems over the Euro-Atlantic sector shows a significant decrease in climate simulations in future decades, independent of the considered blocking duration (Matsueda et al., 2009).
-This decrease is focused on the western flank of these blocking systems, whereas an increase is predicted on their eastern flank, indicating an overall shift of blocking activity towards Eurasia (same location where the 2010 Russian heat wave blocking was observed) (Matsueda et al., 2009; Masato et al., 2013b).
-A shift is expected not only zonally, but also meridionally: A poleward shift of blocking activity in summer indicates that there will be more high-latitude blocking during this season, but less in the mid-latitudes (Masato et al., 2013b; Matsueda and Endo, 2017).
-Moreover, the size of blocking systems over the northern hemisphere is projected to increase with climate change (Nabizadeh et al., 2019).
+Future projections show generally a decrease in blocking frequency over the mid-latitudes, but there are hints at an increase in blocking duration (Sillmann and Croci-Maspoli, 2009; Davini and D'Andrea, 2020).
+However, changes in blocking occurrence cannot be generalized for the entire Northern Hemisphere, as there are strong regional differences.
+For example, the frequency and duration of Ural blocking is projected to increase under future climate conditions (Dunn-Sigouin and Son, 2013; Luo et al., 2018; Davini and D'Andrea, 2020).
+In contrast, the frequency of blocking systems over the Euro-Atlantic sector shows a significant decrease in climate simulations in future decades, independent of the considered blocking duration (Matsueda et al., 2009; Masato et al., 2013b).
+This decrease is focused on the western flank of these blocking systems, whereas an increase is predicted on their eastern flank, indicating an overall shift of blocking activity towards Eurasia (in the same location where the 2010 Russian heat wave blocking was observed) (Matsueda et al., 2009; Masato et al., 2013b; Davini and D'Andrea, 2020).
+A shift in location is expected not only zonally but also meridionally: a poleward shift of blocking activity in summer indicates that there will be more high-latitude blocking during this season but less in the mid-latitudes (Masato et al., 2013b; Matsueda and Endo, 2017).
+Moreover, the size of blocking systems over the Northern Hemisphere is projected to increase with climate change (Nabizadeh et al., 2019), but no noticeable hemispheric changes are expected in blocking duration (Dunn-Sigouin and Son, 2013).
 The expected changes in blocking depend on several factors, including stratospheric variability, changes in the mid-latitude jet stream with respect to intensity as well as location, and near-surface Arctic warming (Francis and Vavrus, 2015; Kennedy et al., 2016).